johannathiemich/Cyberglove/README.md

 # Cyberglove

-Practical course "Virtual Reality" in the Winter semester 2017/18 at the Karlsruhe Insitute of Technology.
+Practical course "Virtual Reality" in the Winter semester 2017/18 at the Karlsruhe Insitute of Technology that we worked on in a team of 7 students.

 [This video](https://www.youtube.com/watch?v=ufuSgNBOhbE) shows an overview over what we achieved during this project.

 Our task was to continue developing an already existing Cyberglove by adding new use case examples, developing a new circuit board and case for that.
 In the end, we ordered the